 It was all done before the guard could turn his head.

-The leathern thong on his wrist jerked him against the cell; his skull struck the bars; he went down silently.
+The leathern thong on his wrist jerked $\underline{\text{him}}$ against the cell; Ms skull struck the bars; he went down silently.

 John Star slipped the thong over his limp hand, whispering:

 "Jay!
 I have the club!"